Monday 14 July 2014

 Easy to get into?
 Depends on the course but there’s a widening participation policy.
 Admissions tutors will look for strong A-level (or equivalent) grades in relevant subjects.

-Vital statistics: Approximately 7,500 students studying on its UK campuses, including around 4,500 undergrads and almost 2,000 postgrads.
-20,000 students studying globally.
+Vital statistics: Boasting 10,880 students studying on its UK campuses, including over 6,000 undergrads and 2,490 postgrads.
+Over 20,000 students studying globally.
 The university offers a wide variety of vocational programmes alongside more conventional degrees.
 Science, engineering, technology, management, languages and textiles are the core study areas.
 Entrepreneurial skills are built into many of the degree programmes.
+West London College also offers Heriot-Watt University academic programmes as an Approved Learning Partner since 1993 and in 2012 became an Associate Campus of the university.

-Graduate prospects: Placed 26th with 73.7 per cent entering graduate level employment.
+Graduate prospects: Ranked 16th out of 123, with 77.7 per cent of students finding graduate level employment.

 Cheap to live there?
-Not too bad.
-Private rents locally are around £60 to £80 per month for a room in a shared house.
+Pretty average.
+Private rents locally are around £350 per month for a room in a shared house over a 12 month contract, excluding bills and internet.

 Transport links: About half a mile from the A270 Edinburgh ring road.
 Local buses run into the city 24hrs a day.